-- Do not eat polyunsaturated vegetable oils.
+- Avoid polyunsaturated vegetable oils.

-- Supplement with vitamins iodine, magnesium, B12, A, D3 and K2 to maintain optimal levels of these essential vitamins.
+- Supplement with iodine, magnesium, vitamins B12, A, D3 and K2 to maintain optimal levels of these essential vitamins.
 Take other supplements as needed.

 - Supplement with sodium bicarbonate and potassium to keep a good alkaline balance.